koharas-Basement/Stellarity-Fabric/README.md

 # Stellarity Enlightened (UNOFFICIAL)
-Stellarity Enlightened is the mod sequel to Stellarity the datapack.
+Stellarity Enlightened is the mod sequel to the [Stellarity Datapack](https://modrinth.com/datapack/stellarity/versions).
 However, due to constant issues with forge and absolutely no progress being made, I have decided to take a stab by dropping the (Neo)Forge loader.